blockwatch-cc/tzgo/README.md

 When new Tezos protocols are proposed and later deployed we will upgrade TzGo to support new features as soon as practically feasible and as demand for such features exists.
 For example, we don't fully support Sapling and Lazy Storage updates yet but will add support in the future as usage of these features becomes more widespread.

 TzGo used to be read-only until v0.11, i.e. you could use it to access Tezos on-chain data, but you could not send transactions.
-Starting with v0.11.1 we have added transaction serialization, signing and broadcast support.
+Starting with v0.11.1 we have added transaction serialization, signing and broadcast support which later has been finalized and published as  release v1.12.

 ### Usage